-I’ve been making zucchini noodles with the Spiralizer all summer long, and I need to get busy sharing the new recipes I’ve come up while some of you have a surplus of zucchini.
+I’ve been making zucchini noodles with the Spiralizer all summer long, and I want to share the new recipes I’ve come up while some of you have a surplus of zucchini.
 I created this Chicken Pesto Zucchini Noodle Salad with help from my niece Kara, and we both agreed it was easy to make and really tasty.
 What bumped up the flavor here was marinating the chunks of chicken in the pesto vinaigrette for a few hours before we tossed the salad together, along with additional pesto vinaigrette that’s tossed with the noodles.

 I’ve been making Basil Pesto with Lemon with the basil I’m growing in big pots along my front sidewalk, but if you don’t have homemade pesto this salad will still be delish with my favorite pesto from the store.
 You could also make a dairy-free or Paleo version of this by switching the dressing to Basil Vinaigrette made with homemade vinaigrette.
-And check out My Favorite Low-Carb and Keto Recipes with Pesto for more tasty ideas for using basil pesto!
+And check out Low-Carb and Keto Recipes with Pesto for more tasty ideas for using basil pesto!

 - You can use 4 cups diced rotisserie chicken or leftover grilled chicken, but if you’re starting from scratch, trim four small chicken breasts and cut in half lengthwise.
 Poach the chicken breasts in barely simmering chicken stock about 20 minutes and then drain and let cool.

 - After the chicken has marinated, make the noodles.
 Cut the end off the zucchini and cut a lengthwise slit in each (so noodles will be cut apart.)
 Then use one of the three methods for making zucchini noodles to turn the zucchini into noodles.

 - Season with salt and fresh-ground pepper to taste and serve.